About This Course

-This MSc in Nursing and Healthcare Quality Improvement is the only fully online, programme available in Ireland and one of the few available in the world.
-There is a strong emphasis on quality improvement and on advancing knowledge and skills thereby preparing students for current nursing and health service challenges and reform.
-The programme will not only prepare nurses to advance their practice and take leadership roles in healthcare, it will also prepare nurses for new career opportunities.
+This MSc in Healthcare Quality Improvement is the only fully online, programme available in Ireland and one of the few available in the world.
+There is a strong emphasis on quality improvement and on advancing knowledge and skills thereby preparing students for current health service challenges and reform.
+The programme will not only prepare healthcare professionals to advance their practice and take leadership roles in healthcare, but it will also prepare them for new career opportunities.

 Skills and Careers Information

-What can I do after I graduate with an MSc in Nursing and Healthcare Quality Improvement?
+What can I do after I graduate with an MSc in Healthcare Quality Improvement?

 Applicants must satisfy the following to be eligible to apply:

-- Applicants must be qualified Nurses registered with the regulatory body in their country of residence.
+- Applicants must be qualified healthcare professionals registered with the regulatory body in their country of residence.

 Technical Entry Requirements:

-To access and interact with the programme content, assignments and assessments etc. students will require reliable broadband andaccess to at least a PC/Laptop running Windows 7 or later and Mac OSX 10.7.4.
+To access and interact with the programme content, assignments and assessments etc. students will require reliable broadband and access to at least a PC/Laptop running Windows 7 or later and Mac OSX 10.7.4.
 Common plug-ins such as Microsoft Silverlight, Java and Flash will also be required.
 Students must have access to MS Office or an equivalent suite of applications such as Libre Office.
-They must also have access to a modern standards compliant web browser.
+They must also have access to a modern standards-compliant web browser.
 UCC recommends either Google Chrome or Mozilla Firefox.
-To engage productively and successfully with the content, basic technical computer skills such as familiarity with word processing, web browsing and email recommended.
+To engage productively and successfully with the content, basic technical computer skills such as familiarity with word processing, web browsing and email are recommended.

 English Language Requirements